Loadsofskeptic/new_begginings/README.md

 I have forgotten most of the commands in c/c++ 😢 but i guess i don't know what path to take.
-I'm planning to first go and find the project that I want to work on.
+I'm planning to first go and find the project that I want to work on. oh note for tomorrow go watch this: "<a href = "https://frontendmasters.com/courses/algorithms/introduction/">video</a>" then prestudy cybersecurity
 </pre>